You made the

 Family Formal Portraits

-Bride and Groom Sunset Portraits
+Bride & Groom Sunset Portraits

 Reception